Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Introduction

-However, whether the current LLMs can fully realize our vision is unclear.
-For example, as shown in Figure~\ref{fig:intro} (d)\footnote{Showcases are abbreviated from answers generated by GPT-4.}, even the most popular and powerful LLM (GPT-4) cannot always give correct and targeted answers.
-There \textit{lacks a comprehensive evaluation of LLMs on DB-specific \qa tasks} that can enable us to understand the challenges and opportunities of database QA in the era of LLMs.
-Although numerous research efforts have evaluated LLMs from different aspects, they have not been dedicated to database \qa tasks, and face the following challenges.
+As shown in Figure~\ref{fig:intro}(b) \footnote{Showcases are abbreviated from answers generated by GPT-4.}, even the most powerful commercial LLM (i.e., GPT-4) cannot always give correct answers.
+The limitation of GPT-4 emphasizes the importance of a comprehensive evaluation that can enable us to understand the challenges and opportunities of DBQA in the era of LLMs.
+Conducting such an evaluation faces the following challenges.

-\textbf{C1: Database \qa Dataset}.
-To increase the scalability of manually designed datasets, current evaluations of LLMs are mostly based on data collected from the Internet~\cite{SQuAD,wiki,amazon,reddit}, which has the following issues in the DB domain.
+\textbf{C1: DBQA Dataset}.
+Current studies are mostly based on data collected from the Web~\cite{SQuAD,wiki,amazon,reddit} instead of manual composition to increase scalability, raising three issues in the DB domain.
 (1) \textit{Low Question Quality}.
 Online questions are too brief and lack essential contextual information.
 For example, a question on slow database performance without hardware (CPU, IO) or query information is impossible to diagnose.
 (2) \textit{Low Answer Quality}.
-Many online answers are factually incorrect, overly concise, or too subjective.
+Many online answers are factually incorrect, overly concise, or subjective.
 (3) \textit{Limited Diversity}.
-Due to factors such as conformity bias, questions in online communities like StackOverflow tend to center on a narrow range of topics and DBMS products, e.g., users are too shy to pose ``silly'' questions, or most questions concern popular DBMS products.
+Due to factors such as conformity bias, questions in online communities tend to center on a narrow range of topics and DBMS products, e.g., users often hesitate to ask "silly" questions, and most questions concern popular DBMS products.

-\textbf{C2: Database \qa bot testbed}.
+\textbf{C2: DBQA Testbed}.
 Previous evaluations of LLM~\cite{datasetSurvey} primarily focus on a standalone LLM.
-Unfortunately, regardless of the LLM backbone architectures, a series of components are indispensable in a DB \qa bot system to answer a wide range of DB questions.
-These components include: \textit{pre-training} to equip the LLM with domain knowledge to answer DB general questions, \textit{fine-tuning} to enhance the LLM to follow DB-specific instructions, \textit{routing} to adopt different reasoning logics for various types of questions, \textit{retrieving} to consult an external product knowledge source to answer product-specific questions, and \textit{tool invocating} to interact with the DB environment to answer instance-specific questions.
-Thus, a testbed is required to support all LLMs and integrate with these components.
+Unfortunately, regardless of the LLM backbone architectures, a series of components are indispensable in DBQA, including: \textit{pre-training} to equip the LLM with domain knowledge to answer DB general questions, \textit{fine-tuning} to enhance the LLM to follow DB-specific instructions, \textit{routing} to adopt different reasoning logics for various types of questions, \textit{retrieving} to consult an external knowledge source to answer product-specific questions, and \textit{tool invocating} to interact with the DB environment to answer instance-specific questions.
+Thus, a testbed is required to support all LLMs and integrate these components to investigate various functionalities related to DBQA.